oughtinc/primer/chapters/tool-use/web-search.md

 ```
 {% endcode %}

-The query chosen by the model was "beach weather san francisco september 12th 2022".
+The query chosen by the model was “beach weather san francisco september 12th 2022”.
 The results here may differ on each run.
 For another example, see this trace:

 <figure><img src="../../.gitbook/assets/Screenshot Y6Q4jlZA@2x.png" alt=""><figcaption><p>Execution trace (<a href="https://ice.ought.org/traces/01GE0WYTARJR6PK7QY5RJDGZPR">view online</a>)</p></figcaption></figure>

 ## Exercises

-1. It's nice to look at search results, but often the results are in the actual web pages.
+1. It’s nice to look at search results, but often the results are in the actual web pages.
 Extend the recipe to add the text of the first web page.
 2. Use the model to decide which of the search results to expand.

 <details>